 - 1 ripe banana, mashed

-- 1 cup rolled oats (regular or gluten-free)
+- 1 cup rolled oats (regular or gluten-free if needed)

 - 1 Tbsp chia seeds

-- 1 overflowing cup of frozen berries (I used raspberries)
+- 1 cup of frozen berries (I used raspberries)

 - 1 cup of unsweetened almond milk (or milk or your choice)

 - 3/4 cup plain Greek yogurt (I prefer 2%)

 - 1 Tbsp maple syrup (or sweetener of your choice)